We talked to Lapua Team member Cathy Winstead-Severin at SHOT SHow 2017 in Las Vegas.

 Any words of wisdom and tips for youngsters who want to get into competitive shooting?

 I’d say just try to get out there at an early age with a bb-gun.
 And also youngsters should practice standing up, so they don’t get scared of shooting standing up.
 And just have fun with it!
 So, to everyone who’s wondering about the sport: just try it!
-Like silhouette shooting, which is a true family sport.
+Like silhouette shooting, which is a news family sport.
 The people are great and we always have fun.